SainsburyWellcomeCentre/crabs-exploration/guides/ManualLabellingSteps_general.md

 ### 6. Export the annotations

-We save our work in two formats: as a VIA project and as COCO annotations.
+We save our work in two formats: as a VIA json file and as COCO annotations.

-To save a VIA project:
+To save a VIA json file:

 - In the top bar, click `Project` > `Save Project`
 - Leave all settings `ON` (as by default) and click `OK` to export